ad0409/wg-gesucht-bot/README.md

 ### 4 Write message into `message_de.txt` and `message_en.txt`

-Make sure you use the format of `Hello receipient`.
-Since the code automatically replaces `receipient` with the name of the user.
+Make sure you use the format of `Hello recipient`.
+Since the code automatically replaces `recipient` with the name of the user.

 ### 5 Finally, simply run: